Specialised Services Quality Dashboards

 Service Specification Compliance

-The Quality Surveillance Team (QST) will work with the six Programmes of Care Boards to identify the priorities for quality indicator development, particularly where service specifications are introduced or revised.
+The Quality Surveillance Team (QST) will work with the eight Programmes of Care Boards to identify the priorities for quality indicator development, particularly where service specifications are introduced or revised.

 Where indicators have not yet been developed providers will be expected to continue to self-declare (using the Quality Surveillance Information System portal), against the key requirements from the service specification compliance process.
 The self-declaration, annual assessment and production of service profiles underpin the service specification compliance process and signposts commissioners to where they need to work with providers to address gaps in compliance.